melezhik/outthentic-dsl/intro.md

         baz
     </triples>

-Now we need to ensure that triples are here.
-Let's write outthentic dsl code:
+Now we need to ensure that triples blocks are here.

+Let's write up outthentic dsl code:

     begin: